Find an attorney in this practice

+Trust & Estate Litigation.
 We have a depth of experience in successfully navigating the complexities of trust and estate litigation.
 We handle will contests, claims against fiduciaries, estate-tax audits and controversies, suits involving trust interpretation and other complex cases involving trusts and estates.
 We represent individual and charitable beneficiaries, personal representatives, individual and institutional trustees, and other fiduciaries in all types of disputes.
 Our firm is one of the most knowledgeable about the Washington Trust and Estate Dispute Resolution Act because we helped draft this law.

-Litigation Practice
+Business Succession Planning.
 If you are involved in a closely held or publicly controlled business, we can assist in the implementation or modification of business plans.
 This may include the evaluation or execution of buy-sell agreements, limited liability companies, the restructuring of partnership agreements, or the establishment of business entities.
 We also design your plans to coordinate with existing or planned employee benefit programs, including stock-option plans and qualified retirement plans.

-Business Practice
+Charitable Planning.
 We assist families with the development and implementation of philanthropic plans.
 We also advise foundations and other types of not-for-profit organizations on a variety of issues, including tax and corporate compliance, Board structuring and education, strategic planning and grant making.
-Business Practice